It is a modern-day Great Escape. Four captors locked in a room. Only brain power and team work can help them escape.

 We all have mind games and like to challenge our minds, whether it’s logic, creativity or music.
 There are all kinds of different mind skills.
 This is the ultimate mind skills challenge.
 It’s super exciting because this is a very different form of sport we’re bringing here.
 We’re really taking normal people on the biggest stage to show their mind skills.

-The stage for what is effectively the Escape Room World Championship has been designed by visiting professor at MIT, and Professor of Game Design and Development at Wilfrid Laurier University, Dr Scott Nicholson.
+The stage for what is effectively the Escape Room World Championship has been inspired by leaders in escape rooms and designed by visiting professor at MIT, and Professor of Game Design and Development at Wilfrid Laurier University, Dr Scott Nicholson.
 The idea of coming up with the games, says Mitgutsch, was “really fun while having to be super secret.”

 Love of puzzles